vanesp/loxone-rutenbeck/README.md

 </response>
 ```

+(Nicht angeschlossen means Not connected)

 ## Loxone configuration

 First define two virtual devices, one input and one output.
-Then create the appropriate ports for each of the relays to be used.
+Then create the
+appropriate ports for each of the relays to be used.
+See the diagrams below.

+You can add the virtual outputs to light controllers, and the inputs to the user interface.

 ### Virtual Input